nortizcode/100DaysOfCode/r1-log.md

 Day 22 I continued to work on my JavaScript.
 I am getting more confident by the day.
 Before I started this book and excersizes
 I knew that my knowledge on JavaScript was about a 5 out of 10 and I wasnt comfortable with it and now I would say its around an 8.
 Still have a lot to learn but I have made a lot of progress.
-Almost ready to start a new project and this time use a lot more JavaScript to add to my portfolio.
+Almost ready to start a new project and this time use a lot more JavaScript to add to my portfolio